 There are three primary blown-in insulation types: cellulose, fiberglass, and spray-in foam.
 Depending on the area it is applied and the time of year each of these insulation products has its pros and cons.

 - Loose-Fill Fiberglass: Installed using a blowing machine, loose-fill fiberglass is glass that has been spun or blown into fibers and is most suitable for applying in attics, ceilings, or walls.
 It has an R-value of 2.2-2.7 per inch and is resistant to fungus, mildew, and moisture.
-Loose-Fill fiberglass is not recommended as winter padding.
-Cold temperatures can cause it to lose up to half of its effectiveness.
+Loose-Fill fiberglass is not recommended as winter padding in northern extreme cold climates.
+Extreme cold temperatures can cause it to lose up to half of its effectiveness.

 - Loose-Fill Cellulose: Around since the 1920s, blow-in cellulose consists primarily of corrugated cardboard and recycled newsprint.
 There are three types that are used in residential applications: loose fill, wall cavity spray, and stabilized.
 It has an R-value of 3.2-3.8 per inch and though it is effective at all temperatures.
 Loose-fill cellulose’s fire retardant treatment makes it optimum for high summer temperatures.
 Loose-fill is not recommended for attic applications or ceilings with less than 5/8-inch drywall.

 - Spray-In Foam: Spray-in (or spray on) polyurethane foam extends to fill voids and empty spaces after its application, thereby reducing air infiltration.
 Often, professionals mix the foam after their arrival at the home.
 Spray-on foam is one of the most popular insulators used in ceilings, attics, floors, and walls today.
 Depending on the product used, can provide the highest R-value (3.6 per inch) of the three blown-in insulator materials.